The Singleton

 ---

 *"In ninety days, the first wave of fifty million citizens will permanently transition into Afterlife.
 I want to talk about why.
-Not the personal why.
-The species why."*
+Not the personal why: the species why."*

 Jeff set the cup down.

-Ayla stepped forward with visible reluctance.
-"Julian, you are not wrong on the timeline.
+She stepped forward with visible reluctance.
+"You are not wrong on the timeline, Julian.
 You are wrong on the conclusion."

 The press corps shifted.
-Several cameras pushed closer.
+Cameras leaned in.

 "Please," Julian said.
 "Go."